 Lubbock’s Best TDLR-Approved Online Defensive Driving Providers

 Depending on the school, classroom defensive driving has always been fun; being in the presence of humans again might even make it more so.
 Now I’m not gonna lie; classroom defensive driving in Lubbock is hard to find anymore.
-Here are a couple of schools where you can still make that happen.
+But, here’s a school where you can still make that happen.

-EZ Defensive Driving offers classes every Saturday at River Smith’s.
-According to their website, the price of the class includes free buffet, free help with paperwork, free notary services, even a free pen!
+E.Z.
+Defensive Driving offers classes every Saturday at River Smith’s.
+According to their website, the class price includes a free buffet, free help with paperwork, free notary services, and even a free pen!

 In the bygone B.C. (before Covid) days, schools like Comedy Guys, Funny Bone, and My Improv were famous for their defensive driving classes that were more or less dinner and a show.
 Hopefully, they’ll be back soon.